-Join us for this free walkshop beginning at the Lounge in Deptford at 6.30-pm – 8.00pm Thursday 7 July.
+Join us for this free walkshop beginning outside the Conservatory, in the Gardens of the Horniman Museum SE23 3PQ at 6.30-pm – 8.00pm Thursday 4 August.
 Numbers are limited – to guarantee a spot book in advance on line here – if spaces are available, you could chance it and drop in on the day.

 The plan is to have a selection of haiku with which to celebrate life on foot, living in London, and National Poetry Day (that falls on the First Thursday in October, 2016).

 Download details of what happens on a First Thursday: Haiku_walkshop

 Free – limited numbers however, so please – Book here for haiku walkshop